Yanze/CodePath-Flicks/README.md

 The following **additional** features are implemented:

-- [x] Animation: Customized Circular transition from tableview to detail view controller.
+- [x] Animation: Customized Circular Transition from tableview to detail view controller.

 ## Video Walkthrough